PX4/PX4-user_guide/en/frames_rover/traxxas_stampede.md

 ## Usage

-At the current time, PX4 only supports [MISSION](../flight_modes/mission.md) and MANUAL modes when a RC remote is connected.
+At the current time, PX4 only supports Mission and Manual modes when a RC remote is connected.
 To use the mission mode, first upload a new mission to the vehicle with QGC.
 Then, BEFORE ARMING, select `MISSION` and then arm.

 :::warning